ARCHER2-HPC/archer2-docs/user-guide/scheduler.rst

 multiple nodes across the high performance interconnect).
 One of the best ways to achieve this on ARCHER2 is to use interactive jobs.

-An interactive job allows you to issue ``mpirun_mpt`` commands directly from the command line without using a job submission script, and to see the output from your program directly in the terminal.
+An interactive job allows you to issue ``srun`` commands directly from the command line without using a job submission script, and to see the output from your program directly in the terminal.

+You use the ``salloc`` command to reserve compute nodes for interactive jobs.

-To submit a request for an interactive job reserving 8 nodes (288 physical cores) for 1 hour you would issue the following qsub command from the command line:
+To submit a request for an interactive job reserving 8 nodes (1024 physical cores) for 1 hour you would issue the following qsub command from the command line:

 ::

-    qsub -IVl select=8:ncpus=36,walltime=1:0:0,place=scatter:excl -A [project code]
+    salloc --nodes=8 --tasks-per-node=128 --cpus-per-task=1 --time=1:0:0 --account=t01

 When you submit this job your terminal will display something like:

 ::

-    qsub: waiting for job 19366.indy2-login0 to start
+    salloc: Granted job allocation 24236
+    salloc: Waiting for resource configuration
+    salloc: Nodes cn13 are ready for job

 It may take some time for your interactive job to start.
 Once it runs you will enter a standard interactive terminal session.
-Whilst the interactive session lasts you will be able to run parallel jobs on the compute nodes by issuing the ``mpirun_mpt``  command directly at your command prompt (remember you will need to load the ``mpt`` module and any compiler modules before running)  using the same syntax as you would inside a job script.
-The maximum number of cores you can use is limited by the value of select you specify when you submit a request for the interactive job.
+Whilst the interactive session lasts you will be able to run parallel jobs on the compute nodes by issuing the ``srun``  command directly at your command prompt using the same syntax as you would inside a job script.
+The maximum number of nodes you can use is limited by resources requested in the ``salloc`` command.

 If you know you will be doing a lot of intensive debugging you may find it useful to request an interactive session lasting the expected length of your working session, say a full day.

 Your session will end when you hit the requested walltime.
-If you wish to finish before this you should use the ``exit`` command.
+If you wish to finish before this you should use the ``exit`` command - this will return you to your prompt before you issued the ``salloc`` command.

 Reservations
 ------------

 The mechanism for submitting reservations on ARCHER2 has yet to be specified.

 ..
 TODO: Add information on how to submit reservations